ScienceLogic/stackconfig/README.md

 Render, merge and validate docker_compose files for deploying a stack.

-This library is using docker-compose merging process, and at the end it does a final verification to let users know whether this is a valid docker-compose for deploying a stack
+This library is using docker-compose merging process, but at the end it does a final verification to let users know whether this is a valid docker-compose for deploying a stack or not, as docker-compose doesn't validate that.

 Additionally, this library will compile valid yaml jinja2 templates, so they can be merged along with the other docker-compose files.